bacontime/games-mirror/rules/category-poker.md

 Individual Cards are ranked AKQJT98765432A, highest-to-lowest.

 Ace can be high or low, but not both.
-So you can have a run of A2345 or 10JQKA, but not QKA23.
+So you can have a run of A2345 or TJQKA, but not QKA23.

 To break ties between hands: